 The revision also adds in the matching of stainless steel bolt and nut grades; calculated minimum ultimate tensile loads and minimum loads at 0,2 % non-proportional elongation and rounding rules; reduced loadability for fasteners due to head or shank design; requirements and guidance for inspection procedures; and content on the applicability of test methods, also in relation to full or reduced loadability and application to fasteners with reduced loadability.

-Finally, ISO has added another standard to the series, which will be Part 6.
-This will provide general rules and additional technical information on suitable stainless steels for fasteners and their properties.
+Finally, ISO has added another standard to the series – ISO 3506-6.
+It provides general rules and additional technical information on suitable stainless steels for fasteners and their properties.
 To that end, annexes that are common to several parts of the ISO 3506 series have been withdrawn from Part 1 and are now included in the new Part 6.
+Users of the revised Part 1 will generally need to also refer to Part 6.

 Learn more about BS EN ISO 3506-1:2020 or buy now